kormax/apple-enhanced-contactless-polling/README.md

 1. ECP (`ecp`):
    1. Primary (`ecp.2.tci`);
    2. EMV Fallback (`ecp.2.open_loop`);
-2. NFC-F (`felica.*`);
+2. FeliCa (`felica.*`);
 3. CATHAY (`generic.type_a`).

-(BUG) If polling for both ECP and NFC-F, device will display NFC-F card in animation while actually selecting and emulating NFC-A/NFC-B applet.
+(BUG) If polling for both ECP and FeliCa, device will display FeliCa pass in animation while actually selecting and emulating ECP-triggered pass.

 (NOTE) In IOS17 new NameDrop frame does not follow the beforementioned rules, as device reacts to it with an animation on first iteration.
+Although the response itself is still returned as presented in examples.

 # Structure